 Photos courtesy of Ada’s Golf Boutique.

-About the Author: Lori Knowles is an author, journalist, and editor of MuskokaStyle.com See Lori’s full biography at www.loriknowles.com.
+About the Author: Lori Knowles is an author, journalist, co-editor of Ski Canada magazine, and editor of MuskokaStyle.com See Lori’s full biography at www.loriknowles.com.